-French-speaking Community.
-Article 3, 9° of the Decree of 12 December 2008 reproduces almost word for word the definition of "reasonable accommodation" enshrined in Article 4, 12° of the General Anti-discrimination Federal Act and in Article 5 of the Employment Equality Directive.
+Wallonia-Brussels Federation.
+Article 3, 9° of the Decree of 12 December 2008 reproduces almost word for word the definition of "reasonable accommodation" for persons with disabilities enshrined in Article 4, 12° of the General Anti-discrimination Federal Act and in Article 5 of the Employment Equality Directive.